r3sult/odan.github.io/_posts/2018-04-05-php-best-practices.md

   * No fully qualified class inside in any class, not even if it's a type hint.
   * The only exception is the PHPUnit annotation, fully qualified necessary (known bug in PHPUnit).
 * Use static code analysis to detect bugs and error.
-  * For example: phpstan and the PHPStorm Code Inspector (Code > Inspect code...).
+  * For example: phpstan and the PhpStorm Code Inspector (Code > Inspect code...).

 ## Dependency injection